 “You can’t lead off with tech metrics, tech is not easily digestible,” said Powers.
 “Put your presentation no matter how complex it is so that an eighth-grader could understand and comprehend it.
 That’s what you need to do if you’re going to the boardroom.”

 CISOs and Security officers have to understand that security, privacy, and tech are not easy topics for the Board.
-The threat landscape can be quite complex if they aren’t presented in an efficient manner.
-The Boardroom can learn to understand risk if both parties can work to bridge this communication gap.
+The cyber threat landscape can be quite complex if they aren’t presented in an efficient manner.
+The Boardroom can learn to understand and prioritize risk if both parties can work to bridge this communication gap.

 The CISO needs to explain the foundations of the cyber posture first.
 They should explain what practices are in place, what can be improved on, what their competitors are doing, what is the gap analysis and why.
 If CISOs can present a bold and relevant business case, they will pique the Board’s interest.